yale-mgt-656/mgt656-madlibs/README.md

   Watch out though!
 If you accidentally edit and commit changes to another one (one that you were not supposed to), and another group also changes the same file, there may result in a **Merge Conflict.
 Come see Kyle or the TA's for help!**).

-## After you are done with all your changes...
+## After You Are Done With Your Changes

 **7) Create a pull request.**